RhobanProject/Dynaban/README.md

 | 3 | PID and predictive command.
 Follows the trajectory set in the traj1 fields using both the PID and the predictive command.
 This should be the default mode when following a trajectory |
 | 4 | Compliant-kind-of mode.
 In this mode, the servo will try to act compliant |

-## <a name="Predictive control background"></a>Predictive control background :
+## Predictive control background
-One very big limitation of the default firmware is that the only control loop that is available is a PID (which is already an enhancement compared to the RX family that has only a P).
+One strong limitation of the default firmware is that the only control loop that is available is a PID (which is already an enhancement compared to the RX family that has only a P).
 A PID is meant to compensate the differences between what is predicted by the model of our system and what actually happens.
 Those differences come from :
 - The model limitations (how is the friction modelized?
 Is the inertia taken in concideration?
 Etc.)